Lofty-Brambles/yagpdb-cc/wordle/README.md

 - `lb`    - Shows a leaderboard of 10 users, based on win/loss ratio, with an optional page number
 - `stats` - Displays server wide statistics such as the number of games played, distribution, etc.

-The following subcommands should follow the `wcfg`/`wordleconfig` command group name, for example `-wordle play` assuming a server prefix of `-`
+The following subcommands should follow the `wcfg`/`wordleconfig` command group name, for example `-wcfg list all` assuming a server prefix of `-`
 - `help`          - Displays a help message, listing each of the available commands
 - `list all`      - Outputs the entire word list in a file
 - `list add`      - Add a word/list of words to the word list -- This will only accept 5 letter words